One of the largest in Tohoku! Highlights and Fun at Aquamarine Fukushima, an interactive aquarium in Iwaki City, Fukushima

 Inside the triangular tunnel, you will feel as if you are in the sea.

-The two tanks (Kuroshio Tank and Oyashio Tank), which symbolize the "Tidal Sea," hold 2,050 tons of water!
-In the Kuroshio Tank, open-sea fish such as Japanese pilchards, bonitoes, and tuna are swimming powerfully.
-In the Oyashio Tank, you can also see creatures lurking motionless in the rocks, seaweed, shadows of rocks, and on the ocean floor.
+The two tanks (Kuroshio Tank and Oyashio Tank), which symbolize "the ocean of tides," hold 2,050 tons of water!
+In the Kuroshio Tank, the largest tank in Aquamarine Fukushima, fish from the open sea such as Japanese pilchards, bonito, and tuna swim powerfully.
+On the other hand, if you take a closer look at the Oyashio Tank, you will see creatures lurking motionless behind rocks, seaweed, rocks, and on the bottom.
+Please enjoy the difference between the two tanks.

 Tidal Sea" Triangular Tunnel